spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

-**Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../../README.md#recommended-use).
+**This system iterates through every entity with a `Bar` component and sends a delete entity request.Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../../README.md#recommended-use).

 -----